Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

     Standard values:

     - Required:
-        - unlocked: a boolean determining if this layer is unlocked or not
+        - unlocked: a boolean determining if this layer is unlocked or not.
-        - points: a Decimal, the main currency for the layer
+        - points: a Decimal, the main currency for the layer.

     - Optional:
         - total: A Decimal, tracks total amount of main prestige currency.
 Always tracked, but only shown if you add it here.
         - best: A Decimal, tracks highest amount of main prestige currency.
 Always tracked, but only shown if you add it here.
         - unlockOrder: used to keep track of relevant layers unlocked before this one.
-        - resetTime: A number, time since this layer was last prestiged (or reset by another layer)
+        - resetTime: A number, time since this layer was last prestiged (or reset by another layer).

 - `color`: A color associated with this layer, used in many places.
 (A string in hex format with a `#`.)